ropg/OOKwiz/README.md

 ## Hooking up a radio

 You can hook up any of the supported radio modules to any ESP32 device, board or module that has a few GPIO pins available for the user.
 I'll first describe an easy and known-to-work solution for when you're starting from scratch.
 This uses some hardware that is nice and compact and that OOKwiz is well-tested with.
 Then we'll describe hooking up some of the other supported radios.
+OOKwiz has various named setting that you will use to tell it about what radio you have, what GPIO pins it is connected to and much more.
+We'll get to how to do that in the 'Command Line Interpreter' section.

 ### Using M5AtomS3 and CC1101 radio module